solidquartz/little-apps/README.md

 ### Infinite Scroll
 Using the OpenLibrary API, searches and infinitely scrolls through results.
 Uses a custom hook, useRef, useCallback, and Intersection Observer

+### Counter Reducer
+The good ole basic app, but with useReducer this time

+### To-Do List
+A more robust example of useReducer